rawfoxDE/wsc/README.md

 Start with getting new sources for vanilla-wine (press '0') and wine-staging (press '9').

 Building Vanilla:
-Wsc is focusing a workdir for a modified wine build, but can build a vanilla-wine as well (press 'v').
+Wsc is focusing a workdir for a modified wine build, but can build a vanilla-wine as well (press 'k' to copy Vanilla wine to the workdir).
 After building, you have to install it (press 'i') and it will install to /usr/local/* - the default installation location.
-If you want other install targets, just modify the script to your needs.
+If you want other install targets within your user rights, just press 'P' and enter your path.

 To build wine-staging, you want rebase the vanilla sources to the actual wine staging version.